opencog/opencog/opencog/nlp/aiml/README.md

 * OpenPsi -- need a general mechanism that avoids doing the same thing over and over.
 * general utility -- create an is-member? utility to replace psi-action?
+* integration: any AIML xfind response should be handled by the fuzzy matcher instead...

 ### BUGS
 * agians takes too long -- psi-get-member-links is taking too long